 The most traditional way to eat this dish is piled on top of creamy mashed potatoes.
 You can also serve it with rice, couscous or cauliflower mash for a low carb version.

-A slice of thick crusty bread is also highly recommended!
+A slice of thick crusty bread is also highly recommended to soak up that tasty sauce!

 Chicken Chasseur Recipe